-Kirsten K. Shockey, Fermentation Enthusiast and Food Preservation Educator
+Kirsten K. Shockey, Fermentation Expert and Food Preservation Educator

 Place of Residence: Applegate, Oregon

-Other Fun Facts: Kirsten loves hand milking cows, knows how to make leather shoes and her guilty pleasures include growing more flowers than vegetables, taking afternoon naps in the hammock by the garden and playing with her grand baby.
+Other Fun Facts: Kirsten loves hand milking cows, knows how to make leather shoes and her guilty pleasures include growing more flowers than vegetables, taking afternoon naps in the hammock by the garden and playing with her grandchildren.